numba/numba/docs/source/user/faq.rst

 data involved has to be converted from/to the container format.
 This process is relatively costly and as a result impacts performance.
-In JIT compiled code no such penalty exists and so operations on the containers are much quicker and often faster than the pure python equivalent.
+In JIT compiled code no such penalty exists and so operations on the containers are much quicker and often faster than the pure Python equivalent.

 Does Numba automatically parallelize code?
 ------------------------------------------